Mango Salsa Recipes – A Tropical Heaven For Your Tastebuds2014-08-04

 An unripe mango will not ripen in the refrigerator.
 If you need them in a hurry, put them in a paper bag with an apple which will speed up the ripening process.
 Once ripe you can store them in the refrigerator.

 Peel the mango first.
-I like using a knife as a potato peeler doesn't work well on a ripe mango.
-Once peeled, cut off the two widest sides of the flesh, keeping your knife close to the seed.
+I like using a knife as a potato peeler doesn’t work well on a ripe mango.
+Once peeled, cut off the two widest sides of the flesh (called the cheeks), keeping your knife close to the seed.
 Then dice each half to the desired size.

 Here is the first of our mange salsa recipes: